-Approval Requirement.
+Membership-Approved Amendments.
 The voting requirements for membership approval of bylaw amendments and restatements are normally found in an association's bylaws.
 In the event the bylaws fail to include an amendment provision, they may be amended by a majority of those members voting once a quorum has been established.
 (Corp.
 Code § 7150(b).)

-Initiated by the Board.
-Amendments to the governing documents must be initiated by the board of directors.
+1. Initiated by the Board.
+Amendments to the governing documents are almost always initiated by the board of directors.

-Secret Ballot.
+2. Secret Ballot.
 Voting must be done by secret ballot (Civ.
 Code § 5100(a).) in accordance with written election rules.
 (Civ.
 Code § 5105(a).)
-Unless an association's governing documents provide otherwise, balloting may done entirely through the mail, with no voting at a meeting.
+Unless an association's governing documents provide otherwise, balloting may be done entirely through the mail, with no voting at a meeting.
 However, counting the ballots is still done at an open meeting so members can observe the counting process.
-Because voter turnout is a problem, boards can extend the voting period one or more times as-needed.
+Because voter turnout is a problem, boards can extend the voting period one or more times as needed.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.